 Santorini Weather May Averages, Greece

-What's the Weather Like in Santorini in May
+What's The Weather Like in Santorini in May?

-Across May, Santorini receives an average of 10.5mm of rainfall which is spread out between three rainy days.
+Across May, Santorini receives an average of 10.5mm of rain, which is spread out between three rainy days.
 With such an insignificant amount of precipitation falling on such a small number of days, you probably won't see as much as a drop of the wet stuff at all during your holiday in Santorini.

 Santorini Hotels in May